 What’s So Great About Reading?

-Books, storytelling, folk songs, slides.
+Books, storytelling, folk songs.
 Books take us both outward and inward.
 They open up a world of adventure by taking us to many real and imagined times and places.
-And by leading us deep inside the personal experiences of characters (mostly endearing ones) who are struggling to overcome problems and find happiness, they help us understand and accept ourselves.
-And become better people!
-Jon combines his librarian’s knowledge of children’s literature with his storyteller/ folksinger’s skills and repertoire to illuminate the exciting world of reading.
+And by leading us deep inside the personal experiences of characters who are struggling to overcome problems and find happiness, they help us understand and accept ourselves.
 A bibliography can be provided in advance.
 For any grade, but especially 3-5.

 A Multicultural Reading Tour

 To develop multicultural understanding we need to go beyond the outward symbols of other cultures to a deeper encounter with the feelings and experiences of individuals within them.
 Book talks and a few folk tales presented here enable students to form a more personal impression of people with ancestry or experiences in Africa, Asia, the Middle East, Latin America, Europe and native America.
 Especially valuable for grades 4-8, but other books can be selected for primary grades.

 Time Travelling through Books, Songs and Folk Tales

 Jon present excerpts from historical fiction paired with traditional folk songs, folk tales, and history, Jon brings this genre to life and demonstrates how it takes us inside the minds, hearts and experiences of people throughout history.
 Grades 4-8